agorelik2/employee-direcory/README.md

     return axios.get("https://randomuser.me/api/?results=200&nat=us")
 ```

-- when the user loads the page, a table of employees is render.
-The table includes employees photo,first name, last name, email, age and location (city,state).
+- when the user loads the page, a table of employees is rendered.
+For each employee, the table includes employee's photo, first name, last name, email, age and location (city,state).

 The user should be able to: